Collective exhibition – INQUATTRO

 VALERIO BERRUTI, PAOLO VENTURA, FRANCO GUERZONI AND MARCO TIRELLI – Infour

-Valerio Berruti, with whom the MARCOROSSI artecontemporanea gallery celebrates a 20-year partnership this year, exhibitions an unusual work previewed at Artefiera in Bologna in the galleries in Milan, Turin and Pietrasanta: a fiberglass work with LED lights underlining the artist’s continuing desire for experimentation, as well as a number of new frescoes inspired by the suspended world of childhood, the time in life when we are all the same and everything has yet to happen.
+In the exhibition entitled Inquattro, or In four, Valerio Berruti, with whom MARCOROSSI artecontemporanea gallery celebrates a twenty-year partnership this year, presents, in addition to his well-known frescoes on jute, a number of sculptures made of concrete, iron and aluminum: works inspired by the suspended world of childhood, the time in life in which we are all the same, and everything has yet to happen.

-Franco Guerzoni, an artist from Modena whose exhibition “Findings” has just closed amid great acclaim, exhibits a number of historic works including an important work dating back to 2008 as well as other works that have been featured in public exhibitions at Padua’s Scuderie di Palazzo Moroni in 2007, at the Triennale Bovisa in 2008 and at Palazzo Pitti in 2013, investigating the concept of time and the poetics of ruin, adopting a theoretical figure that might be summed up in the concept of “archeology without restoration”.
+Franco Guerzoni is represented by a number of historic works, including an important work dating back to 2008 and a number of other works that have been exhibited in public shows, at Scuderie di Palazzo Moroni in Padua in 2007, at Triennale Bovisa in 2008 and at Palazzo Pitti in 2013, investigating the concept of time and the poetics of ruin and adopting a theoretical figure that might be summed up in the concept of “archeology without restoration”.

-Marco Tirelli’s painting is the result of a complex intellectual process which begins with the recording of true facts and goes on to achieve distillation of pure forms and spatial and luminous allusions, repeated and intertwined geometric shapes that are never ends in themselves but become metaphysical in their rigour.
-The exhibition includes a number of the Roman artist’s sophisticated temperas on paper, dating back to 2007 and emblematic of his research on the relationship between shape, always poised between recognisability and abstraction, and light, taken as a starting point for investigating the possibilities and limits of perception.
+Di Marco Tirelli’s painting is the result of a complex intellectual process which begins with the recording of real facts and ends with distillation of pure shapes and spatial and luminous allusions.
+The exhibition includes a number of sophisticated temperas on paper dating back to 2007, emblematic of the artist’s research into the relationship between shape and light.
+Shape is always poised between recognisability and abstraction, taking light as a starting point for investigating the possibilities and limitations of perception.